 I have a friend who has a problem she chooses to keep.
 She is always late, no matter what.
 She hates being late.
 It’s stresses her out.
 She forgets things.
 Breaks things.
 Wastes money because she doesn't get time to pack lunch.
 She shows up schvitzing.
-Her eyes are water.
+Her eyes are watering.
 Her face is red.
 She's all apologies.
 And yet day after day she’ll admit to not having left enough time to get from where she was to where she needed to be.
 She’ll admit to having tried to squeeze one more thing in to her morning routine, one more phone call with a client, one more page of a new grant.

 My dad is very busy even though he “retired” going on thirteen years ago.
 Two days a week he works at the VA Hospital where he used to be on staff as a clinical psychologist.
 Three nights a week he has patients and comes home around 9.
 He designs programs for education nonprofits.
-He has a brilliant German friend who moved to Alabama for whom he’s always doing some work.
+He has a brilliant German friend who moved to Alabama for whom he’s always doing some mystery work.
 None of us know what it is.
 It’s referred to as “Alabama” and he enjoys it largely because of the brilliant German friend.
 He now heads up the board of the condominium complex where my parents live.
 He’s still sorting out all his mother’s paperwork.
 He does his own paperwork for his private practice, an activity always accompanied by a great deal of swearing about managed health care.
 Then he’s got the same stuff to fit into his day as anybody else: bills, taxes, exercise.
 And the thing is, he really wants to write.
 He’s got the beginning of a novel, which is awesome (and yes, anyone can tell you writing an awesome beginning of a novel is the easy part, but still, for a math person turned psychologist, he’s definitely got writing chops).
 He says he wants to write a memoir.
-He’s got a great short story and the two of us wrote a self-help book years ago that’s been languishing on the shelf, not helping anybody.
+He’s got a great short story and the two of us wrote a self-help book years ago that’s been languishing on the shelf, not helping anybody, least of all ourselves.
 But, the point is, despite all these writing dreams—and potential—he finds time for everything but writing.

 Whenever I talk to him and he mentions some new thing he’s doing and says, “It’s just been so busy”.